Babylon the Great

 It is a nation of devils, and the hold of every foul spirit….

-It is a nation whose president has endorses same-sex marriage.
+It is a nation whose president endorsed same-sex marriage in 2015.

-It is a nation who shall with minions kill the saints of God.
+It is a nation whose president allowed the rise of Isis

 It is a nation who has committed fornication with the kings of the earth.